nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Adding a Teaching Assistant: `add`

-Adds a TA to the system.
+Adds a TA into the system.

 Format: `add [NUMBER_OF_ENTRIES]`